 Startup Peru is a government initiative that co-finances young Peruvian companies which offer innovative, technology-based products and services.

-Startup Perú, established in 2012, is a program under the Peruvian Ministry of Production that provides financing for startups in the form of grants.
+Established in 2012, the program provides financing for startups in the form of grants.

 What startup expenses can the program co-finance?